 together with such person or persons as the regular members may for the time being co-opt to advise the Drug Advisory Committee on the drug industry.

-(3) The Executive Director, Public Health, or the medical officer referred to in subsection (2)(a), as the case requires, shall be the Chairman of the Drug Advisory Committee (in this section called “the Chairman”).
+(3) The Executive Director, Public Health, or the medical officer referred to in subsection (2)(a), as the case requires, shall be the Chairman of the Drug Advisory Committee (in this section called the Chairman).

 (4) The Minister may appoint a deputy for a regular member and, at any meeting of the Drug Advisory Committee at which the regular member is not present but his deputy is present, his deputy shall have all the functions of the regular member.